dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 First argument it accepts is the element you want the event to get fired to while optionally, you can pass a second argument to override the event data.
 To fire other DOM events, you can check out the [full list here](https://github.com/testing-library/dom-testing-library/blob/master/src/event-map.js).

-So how do we validate something happened when a `PageLink` component was clicked?
+So how do we validate that something happened when a `PageLink` component was clicked?
 Remember about "spying" of mock functions?
 We'll be doing exactly that.
 Here's in the initial code for the last test case:

 ```tsx
 import { fireEvent, render, screen } from '@testing-library/react';